What is Playdate?

 How much do the games cost?

 Nothing!
-The 12-game season is included in the US $149 purchase price.
+Season One is included in the US $149 purchase price.

 Are there any hardware accessories or add-ons?

 Nothing to announce at this time.

 We have a fully featured SDK and simulator that allow game creators to easily develop and test their games.
 The Playdate Simulator will run on Mac, Windows, and Linux.

 There are two ways to write games: using Lua, for ease of development, or using C, for games that need extra performance.

 We’ll have more to say about this when Playdate launches.

 Panic has 25 employees that will all make an impact on Playdate.

 But the core team is roughly seven people.
 They crafted the idea, designed the electronics, wrote the operating system, created the SDK, built the Mac-based development simulator, designed and coded games, wrote documentation, supported developers, created factory test processes, and more.

 Also, two consultants helped: one who did our later-stage electrical engineering, and another who did the mechanical engineering and offered invaluable manufacturing support.